Have you ever wanted to know how to make yogurt? It’s very easy and super cost effective. So why not give it a try?

 The yogurt you choose for your starter is very important.
 Your homemade yogurt will take on the flavor of that starter yogurt.
 Since I wanted sour yogurt, I used Abali as my starter.

-You do have to heat your milk, just until boiling.
+When making homemade yogurt, you start by heating your milk up until boiling point.
 This helps change the protein in the milk to set as a solid instead of separating into a mess.
 You do not want to boil your milk or burn it.
 But, don’t worry.
 I scorched my milk a little bit and my yogurt turned out fine.

 Once the milk is heated to just before boiling, whisk it again and let it sit until it cools.
 The milk needs to cool to touch, but not be cool.
 Around 114ºF worked for me.
 I was able to dip my finger without getting burned.